-In the example, this is a road element identified by OGF_ID = 1509876543, runs from junction 1501234567 to junction 1507654321, with a total length of 254.258 meters, has a positional accuracy of 3.0 meters, unique national identifier of 9bed6561cdbd438590abec7bf592d722, has traffic flowing in both directions, an exit number of 18, it’s a type of road element, it is a toll road, it was created using vector data, had a creation date of April 1st 2002, a revision and geometry update date that is unknown, and effective date (when record was created) of January 23rd 2009 (15 hours, 58 minutes, and 15 seconds).
-More information about these attributes below.
+The above example defines a road element identified by OGF_ID = 1509876543, that runs from junction 1501234567 to junction 1507654321, with a total length of 254.258 meters, with a positional accuracy of 3.0 meters, and a unique national identifier of 9bed6561cdbd438590abec7bf592d722.
+It is a toll road that was created using vector data, it has traffic flowing in both directions, an exit number of 18, , a creation date of April 1st 2002, a revision and geometry update date that is unknown, and a record creation date of January 23rd 2009 (15 hours, 58 minutes, and 15 seconds).
+More information about these attributes is provided below.

-Each road network element is bounded by a FROM_JCT and a TO_JCT, making it semantically aligned with the RoadLink class in the ISO/IEC 5087-3 ontology.
+Each road network element corresponds to an instance of the RoadLink class in the ISO/IEC 5087-3 ontology.
 Each RoadLink begins and ends at a TransportNode, which corresponds to a Junction in the ontology

-Thus, in our City Digital Twin:
+Thus, in mapping the road network data to the City Digital Twin:

 ORN road net elements → transnet:RoadLink (subclass of TravelledWayLink)